 Dubbed the Extreme E series, drivers and teams will tackle short-course off-road racing in countries that have never hosted motorsport events, while driving a radical off-road buggy devised by the creators of the Formula E racing series.

 What’s more, Extreme E has tipped the participation model upside down, with each crew set to comprise of one male and one female competitor.
-As yet, Taylor is the only Australian confirmed as part of the driver program.

-Without a drive for 2020 since the departure of her former team Subaru from national competition, Taylor – who has junior WRC formulae on her resume, as well as circuit racing experience in Australia’s TCR series – says she’s raring to compete in this unique discipline.
+Without a full-time drive for 2020 since the departure of her former team Subaru from national competition, Taylor – who has junior WRC formulae on her resume, as well as circuit racing experience in Australia’s TCR series – says she’s raring to compete in this unique discipline.

 “Nothing like this has never been done before,” she says.
 “It represents a huge challenge and adventure, which really excites me.”